yellowjello/smt4tool/README.md

 I have also gotten bug fixes from rustinlee, Nephthysred, and dsyfo from their forks of the project.

-I have also used the fusion chart data from https://github.com/aqiu384/megaten-fusion-tool to fix errors in the original fusion chart.
+I have also used the data from https://github.com/aqiu384/megaten-fusion-tool to fix errors in the original fusion chart and demon names.